dktr0/dktr0.github.io/game-design-course/camera-control-2.md

 - click the Render panel in Properties (looks like a camera)
 - change Render Engine to Cycles
-- change max samples in Render: Render (its under Noise Threshold) to 64 (you can experiment with different values here by repeatedly rendering)
+- change max samples in Render: Render (its under Noise Threshold) to 32 (you can experiment with different values here by repeatedly rendering, higher values will be lower noise but take longer to render)
 - click the Output poanel in Properties (looks like a printer)
 - change both the X and Y resolution to 2048 px
 - switch to the Layout preset (to still see your work here you'll need to change the Viewport Shading method near the top right of Blender's 3D view)